 - can help build emotional resilience

-Spiritual organisations, including those that are faith based, have a strong local presence, a deep understanding of local needs and a genuine concern to support the well-being of their members as well as the wider communities they serve.
+Spiritual organisations, including those that are faith-based, have a strong local presence, a deep understanding of local needs and a genuine concern to support the well-being of their members as well as the wider communities they serve.
 They are often the first port of call for people experiencing difficulties or those looking for a source of support.
 See our advert for how you can get involved and become a volunteer lay chaplain (for mental health) in your local area.

-Spirit in Mind will be a platform to enable our Trust to make connections with spiritual organisations throughout our local communities, creating the opportunity for them to learn about support we’re able to offer and the support available across the community from lots of different sources.
+Spirit in Mind will be a platform to enable our Trust to make connections with spiritual organisations throughout our local communities, creating the opportunity for them to learn about the support we’re able to offer and the support available across the community from lots of different sources.

 Bringing together the values, strengths and experiences of local spiritual and faith communities with the Trust’s, will enable us to offer a holistic approach to supporting people with health difficulties in particular mental health, which recognises the importance of spirituality and encourages positive well-being.
 Working together, sharing different skills and expertise will enable the Trust and Spirit in Mind partners to respond more effectively to local health needs.